-I believe in the collective of us; that we are stronger when we fight for our most vulnerable neighbors.
-Our city can — and must — do more to provide equitable access to affordable housing, jobs with fair wages, and essential services across Ward 1.
+I believe in the collective of us; we are stronger when we fight for our most vulnerable neighbors.
+Our city can — and must — do more to provide equitable access to affordable housing, jobs with fair wages, and essential services across Ward One.

-I am seeking the DFL endorsement, and I hope I can be your first choice and in the general election on Nov 5.
+I hope I can be your first choice in the general election on November 5th.

 I hope to earn your support, but first: I look forward to listening.
 Throughout my career – whether in politics or social service – I have learned that strong advocacy starts with honest conversation and collaboration.
-I look forward to learning about the kind of leadership my neighbors expect from their councilmember, and I’m eager to have a robust dialogue about the issues affecting Ward 1.
+I look forward to learning about the kind of leadership my neighbors expect from their council member, and I’m eager to have a robust dialogue about the issues affecting Ward One.

-We can build a stronger Ward 1 together – and I can’t wait to get started.
+We can build a stronger Ward One together – and I can’t wait to get started.

 Saint Paul can do more to serve our communities, and we can work better with our partners at the state and county to better serve all our neighbors.